 Determining the events surrounding the trauma and whether it was related to a neurologic or cardiac event is crucial to help guide management.

-Where an elderly patient has suffered a low fall with possible TBI and is taking OAC’s, a lower threshold for CT scanning should be adopted.
-Any patient who is on OAC’s is at high risk of developing a significant intracranial haemorrhage from even minor head injury mechanisms.
-CT imaging of the brain should be performed on all elderly patients with a history of head injury.
+Where an older patient has suffered a low impact fall with head strike a lower threshold for CT scanning of brain and cervical spine should be adopted.
+Any patient who is on oral anticoagulation is at high risk of developing a significant intracranial haemorrhage from even minor head injury mechanisms.

 In multi-system trauma, consideration should be given to whole body CT scanning, especially where there is a distracting injury.
 If likely transfer to a MTS, decisions regarding timing of CT scanning should be discussed with ARV so as to avoid it being repeated.
 Careful consideration of the risks versus benefits may need to occur prior to contrast-enhanced radiological investigations.